 - Dr. Robert Shaner, Superintendent

-- Debi Fragomeni, Deputy Superintendent for Teaching and Learning
+- Debi Fragomeni, Deputy Superintendent of Teaching and Learning

-- Carrie Lawler, Assistant Superintendent for Secondary Education, Equity and Inclusion
+- Concetta Lewis, Assistant Superintendent of Special Populations, Diversity, Equity and Inclusion

-- Lori Grein, Executive Director for Strategic Communications
+- Lori Grein, Executive Director of Strategic Communications

-- Cindy Lindner, Executive Director for Technology & Strategic Initiatives
+- Cindy Lindner, Executive Director of Technology and Strategic Initiatives